kitewu/open-md-checker/README.md

 #### Customer md-lint rules

-User can specify which checks are enabled.
+You can specify which checks are enabled.
 This option requires a js file, for example:

 ```javascript
 module.exports = [